 Figure 2.2 Beginning Segment Positions: At the beginning of the simulation, segment positions are clustered in the upper-left portion of the perceptual map.
-Figure 2.3 Segment Positions at the End of Year 4: The segments have moved to the middle of the map.
-The overlap between the segments decreases because the Low Tech segment moves more slowly than the High Tech segment.
+Figure 2.3 Segment Positions at the End of Year 4: The overlap between the segments decreases because the Low End and Traditional segments move at slower speeds.
 Figure 2.4 Segment Positions at the End of Year 8: The segments have moved to the lower right; very little overlap remains.

-Each year, the High Tech segment demands greater improvement than the Low Tech segment.
-Therefore they drift at different rates.
-High Tech moves faster and farther than Low Tech.
+Each year, some market segments demand greater improvement than others.
+Therefore segments drift at different rates.
+Segments demanding greater improvement will move faster and farther than others.
 As time goes by, the overlap between the segments diminishes.